Blog Post

 Renewing Your Wastewater License

-Brian Hagopian • Aug 23, 2021
+Brian Hagopian • August 23, 2021

 Renewing your wastewater license every 2 years can be confusing, and your renewal may be delayed if you don't provide all the right information.
 Today, I'll cover exactly what to do to renew your license so everything proceeds smoothly.